A one stop guide to Advanced Paediatric training in Victoria

 • Neonatal Advanced trainees requiring further experience before applying for Fellow roles

-• Time spent in this post is accredited for training with RACP for both General Paediatrics (Acute) and Neonatology - despite the name change of the role to Specialist Neonatal Medical Officer from 2024
+• Time spent in this post is accredited for training with RACP for both General Paediatrics (Acute) and Neonatology - despite the name change of the role to Neonatal Medical Officer

 • Continuing Basic Paediatric trainees who have completed all of their time-based requirements but are still waiting to complete their exams